MicrosoftDocs/bing-docs/bing-docs/bing-image-search/reference/endpoints.md

 description: Describes the programming elements of the Bing Image Search APIs. ms.service: bing-search-services ms.subservice: bing-image-search
-author: swhite-msft
+author: alekhyasasi
 manager: ehansen
 ms.topic: reference
 ms.date: 07/15/2020
-ms.author: scottwhi

 ---

 # Image Search APIs v7 reference

 The Image Search APIs let you search for images that are relevant to the user's search query and also get trending videos.
 This section provides technical details about the query parameters and headers that you use to request images and the JSON response objects that contain them.
 For examples that show how to make requests, see [Bing Image Search overview](../overview.md).

 For information about permitted use and display of the results, see [Use and display requirements](../../bing-web-search/use-display-requirements.md).